enznear/codex_test/README.md

 tried.
 The agent performs the same check before launching an app, failing the run if the port cannot be bound.

+On startup the agent now checks existing proxy routes and any running Docker containers.
+This allows it to restore heartbeat loops for previously deployed apps.
+Recovered apps are marked as running again so their status shows up correctly in the backend.

 Example setup: